arjunsatarkar/hitomezashi/README.md

 ## Building and usage

-### libhitomezashi

-This is in the `lib/` directory.
-For example usage, see the Hitomezashi CLI source (all the relevant code is in `main()`; most everything outside that is cumbersome argument parsing).

-libhitomezashi can be compiled to WebAssembly for use on the web.
+### Building to native code

-To build, run `CC=gcc make libhitomezashi.a`.
+To build the core logic as a static library, run `CC=gcc make libhitomezashi.a`.

-### Hitomezashi CLI

-This is in the `cli/` directory.
-Run `./hitomezashi_cli -h` for usage info.
+To build a CLI app exposing this logic, run `CC=gcc make hitomezashi_cli` and see `./hitomezashi_cli -h` for usage info.

-To build, run `CC=gcc make hitomezashi_cli`.

-### Hitomezashi Web App
+### Building for the Web

-Try it: *link pending*.
+<img src="https://github.com/untir-l/hitomezashi/blob/main/screenshot_web.png?raw=true" width="500">

 To build, first run `make clean` if you previously built to native code, then (with Emscripten SDK in your PATH) run `emmake make hitomezashi_web.html`.

-You will need to serve, from a web server: `hitomezashi_web.html`, `hitomezashi_web.js`, `hitomezashi_web.wasm` in order for it to work; the `file://` protocol may not be sufficient.

-<img src="https://github.com/untir-l/hitomezashi/blob/main/screenshot_web.png?raw=true" width="500">
+Serve `hitomezashi_web.html`, `hitomezashi_web.js`, and `hitomezashi_web.html.wasm` from a web server to use the web app.

 ## Technical and copyright information

-Written in C11 with SDL2.
-Code style: `make format-code` will run `clang-format` with the correct parameters.
+Written in C11 with SDL2, with some JavaScript in the web app.

 Licensed under GPLv2 (see `LICENSE` file for full text).
-This project's source code is copyright © 2022-present Arjun Satarkar, except code contributed by others who retain their copyright.
+This project's source code is copyright © 2022-present Arjun Satarkar.

-## Todos/potential future additions
-- Add support for output to PNG/other formats to the CLI app